dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

     again.

 Let `v` be a `late` and `final` non-local variable without an initializing expression.
-It is a run-time error to invoke the setter `v=` if a value has previously been assigned to `v` (which could be due to an initializing formal or a constructor initializer list, or due to an invocation of the setter).
+It is a run-time error to invoke the setter `v=` which is implicitly induced by `v` if a value has previously been assigned to `v` (which could be due to an initializing formal or a constructor initializer list, or due to an invocation of the setter).

 Let `v` be a `late` and `final` local variable without an initializing expression.
 It is a run-time error to assign a value to `v` if a value has